 3. The Blue Lagoon is about 20 easy-to-drive minutes from Keflavík International Airport (KEF).

 We rented a car, which I highly recommend.
 Although pricey for car insurance–that you desperately need–we loved the freedom of picking our own routes on our schedules.
+Read more about driving in Iceland.
 The airport also provides direct bus transfers to the Blue Lagoon if driving isn’t your jam.

 In regards to making our 8 AM timeslot with a 6 AM arrival time: we walked through KEF with no problems.
 No lines at the car rental area (ours was the Avis counter), and the entire deboarding, car picking up, and the exiting process took less than 30 minutes.
 At 6 AM on a Sunday, KEF appeared easy to navigate.
 A small miracle, maybe?!